 Students are expected to follow the curriculum outlined by their major department/program.
 A student who receives a grade of D+ or lower in a course that is prerequisite to another may not enroll in the succeeding course without approval from the student's major department/program or the instructor of the succeeding course.
 Students should check with the major department/program for more stringent requirements on prerequisite course grades.

 All courses are not necessarily offered each semester.
 According to college policy, undergraduate courses having an enrollment of fewer than 15 students may be cancelled.
 Students can minimize scheduling problems by closely following the curricular sequence outlined by their major department/program.

 See the Office of the Registrar's website for campuswide add and drop policies, and specific deadline dates for a given semester/term.

 Late Drop Policy

-After the final drop deadline, students must file a detailed college petition to request a late drop, which may be approved under the following conditions:
+After the final drop deadline, students must file a detailed college petition to request a late drop from an individual course, which may be approved under the following conditions:

-- After the tenth week of class and before the last day of class in the term, a student may be approved to late drop a class with documentation to verify extenuating circumstances beyond their control or a university error.
+- After the tenth week of class during the fall or spring, of the equivalent during a summer term, and before the last day of class in the term, a student may be approved to late drop a class with documentation to verify extenuating circumstances beyond their control or a university error.